Cats are unique creatures in so many ways! Did you know that your cat’s taste buds are very different from your own?

 This means that cats are genetically incapable of tasting sweetness.
 That’s why treats for cats aren’t made with sugar — a cat wouldn’t care!

-Some owners swear their cats love sweet foods.
+Some pet parents swear their cats love sweet foods.
 However, it’s likely the high fat content in those sweet foods that attract feline eaters.

 Cats Can Taste Things We Can’t